Former Colorado paramedic Jeremy Cooper sentenced to probation, work release after conviction in death of Elijah McClain

 He went into cardiac arrest in an ambulance a few minutes later and died three days after that.

+Cooper spoke in court before his sentencing, after several others testified about his character on his behalf.

+"What I would like to do now is just talk to Elijah.
+Elijah, I am a man of faith, I know you are here among us and I know you can hear me.
+I wish I wasn't standing here, talking up to you, because that would mean that you are here.
+There's so much I want to say to you, first I want you to know how sorry I am that I couldn't save you.
+I want you to know how sorry I am that I didn't get to hear your last words.
+I want you to know that I would give anything to have a different outcome," said Cooper.
+"I am so sorry, collectively, that we all failed you."

-Sheneen McClain, Elijah's mother, was in the courtroom and spoke before the judge handed down Cooper's sentence.
+During his statement, Sheneen McClain, Elijah's mother, left the courtroom for a time before she returned to speak at the podium before the judge handed down Cooper's sentence.

 "Jeremy Cooper did what he thought was best.
 He did nothing.
 Jeremy Cooper did not check for my son's pulse.
 Jeremy Cooper did not conduct a thorough examination to see if my son was breathing normally.
 Jeremy Cooper did not interact with my son or ask my son how he was doing under the weight of a monster.
 Jeremy Cooper was there for more than several minutes before my son took his last words.
 Jeremy Cooper heard my son talking and was there for my son's last words.
 But Jeremy Cooper just stood there like a drug dealer waiting for his sale," said Sheneen McClain.
 "Nothing Jeremy Cooper can say can bring back my son or remove my son's blood from his hands."

-Cichuniec was also found guilty of second-degree assault-unlawful administration of drugs, a conviction that typically carries a 5-to-16-year prison sentence.
+In addition to criminally negligent homicide, Cichuniec was also found guilty of second-degree assault-unlawful administration of drugs, a conviction that typically carries a 5-to-16-year prison sentence.
+The judge handed down the minimum five-year sentence.

 Three officers from the Aurora Police Department have been tried in connection to McClain's death.
 Last fall, two of the officers were acquitted in Elijah's death and a third was found guilty.